- Who We Are

 The higher the rating of a bond, the stronger the financial strength is deemed, leading to lower interest rates and reducing your borrowing cost.

 The government entity or bond issuer sells bonds to investors when it needs to complete a major capital project.
-Think of it like using a credit card for a purchase, where the bond issuer is the cardholder and the investors are the bank.
+Think of it as using a credit card for a purchase, where the bond issuer is the cardholder and the investors are the bank.
 Those who purchase bonds are lending money to the issuer which will be repaid with interest.

 A bond rating determines how much interest the government entity will pay on its bonds.
 It also provides an investor with an overview of how risky it would be to buy a bond from the issuer.
 If you have a poor rating, you may have a hard time finding buyers for your bond issuance or you’ll have to offer a much higher interest rate.